 Bit Index Field Name Description 114:112 BAR ID This field is defined for memory, I/O, and Atomic Op requests only.
-It provides the matching BAR number for the address in the request. • 000: BAR 0 (VF-BAR 0 for VFs) • 001: BAR 1 (VF-BAR 1 for VFs) • 010: BAR 2 (VF-BAR 2 for VFs) • 011: BAR 3 (VF-BAR 3 for VFs) • 100: BAR 4 (VF-BAR 4 for VFs) • 101: BAR 5 (VF-BAR 5 for VFs) • 101: Expansion ROM Access For 64-bit transactions, the BAR number is given as the lower address of the matching pair of BARs (that is, 0, 2, or 4).
+It provides the matching BAR number for the address in the request. • 000: BAR 0 (VF-BAR 0 for VFs) • 001: BAR 1 (VF-BAR 1 for VFs) • 010: BAR 2 (VF-BAR 2 for VFs) • 011: BAR 3 (VF-BAR 3 for VFs) • 100: BAR 4 (VF-BAR 4 for VFs) • 101: BAR 5 (VF-BAR 5 for VFs) • 110: Expansion ROM Access • 111: No BAR Check (Valid for Root Port only) For 64-bit transactions, the BAR number is given as the lower address of the matching pair of BARs (that is, 0, 2, or 4).
 120:115 BAR Aperture This 6-bit field is defined for memory, I/O, and Atomic Op requests only.
 It provides the aperture setting of the BAR matching the request.
 This information is useful in determining the bits to be used in addressing its memory or I/O space.
 For example, a value of 12 indicates that the aperture of the matching BAR is 4K, and the user application can therefore ignore bits [63:12] of the address.
 For VF BARs, the value provided on this output is based on the memory space consumed by a single VF covered by the BAR.
 123:121 Transaction Class (TC) PCIe Transaction Class (TC) associated with the request.
 When the request is a Non-Posted transaction, the user completer application must store this field and supply it back to the integrated block with the completion data.
 126:124 Attributes These bits provide the setting of the Attribute bits associated with the request.
 Bit 124 is the No Snoop bit and bit 125 is the Relaxed Ordering bit.
 Bit 126 is the ID-Based Ordering bit, and can be set only for memory requests and messages.
 When the request is a Non-Posted transaction, the user completer application must store this field and supply it back to the integrated block with the completion data.
 15:0 Snoop Latency This field is defined for LTR messages only.
 It provides the value of the 16-bit Snoop Latency field in the TLP header of the message.
 31:16 No-Snoop Latency This field is defined for LTR messages only.
 It provides the value of the 16-bit No-Snoop Latency field in the TLP header of the message.
-35:32 OBFF Code This field is defined for OBFF messages only.
-The OBFF Code field is used to distinguish between various OBFF cases: 1111b: CPU Active - System fully active for all device actions including bus mastering and interrupts 0001b: OBFF - System memory path available for device memory read/write bus master activities 0000b: Idle - System in an idle, low power state All other codes are reserved.

-Table 3-7: Completer Request Descriptor Fields (Cont'd)
+Table 3-8: Completer Request Descriptor Fields (Cont'd)